-Combining the CSS results from customers with the Organizational Culture Inventory® (OCI®) results from staff gives you a persuasive ‘burning platform’ to present to your CEO on the need for cultural transformation to adapt your approach to customer service.
+Combining the CSS results from customers with the Organisational Culture Inventory™ (OCI) results from staff gives you a persuasive ‘burning platform’ to present to your CEO on the need for cultural transformation to adapt your approach to customer service.

 Unique characteristics of Customer ServiceStyles™ (CSS)

-- Links service provider behaviors to service quality outcomes such as customer satisfaction, customer loyalty, and customer advocacy
+- Links service provider behaviours to service quality outcomes such as customer satisfaction, customer loyalty, and customer advocacy

-- Assesses not simply how customers rate the organization, but why they rate their experience the way they do
+- Assesses not simply how customers rate the organisation, but why they rate their experience the way they do

-- Integrates with the Organizational Culture Inventory® (OCI®) and Organizational Effectiveness Inventory® (OEI) to create a complete picture of internal culture, external service quality, and the relationships between the two
+- Integrates with the Organisational Culture Inventory™ (OCI) and Organisational Effectiveness Inventory™ (OEI) to create a complete picture of internal culture, external service quality, and the relationships between the two